o1-labs/rfcs/0006-ffmul-revised.md

 We considered [two alternative gate designs similar to this one](https://hackmd.io/@mitschabaude/ByEVBlXKn), but everyone involved agreed that this one is the best.

-A different alternative which still follows the same overall strategy would be to not split the middle limb, but instead have 3 limb-wise equations of the form
+An alternative not mentioned in that document would be to not split the middle limb, but instead have 3 limb-wise equations of the form

 $$
 p_i - r_i = 2^{\ell} c_i
 $$

 where $c_i$ is a carry of about $\ell$ bits.
 This would need 3 RCs on the 3 carries, the same amount as our current design uses for intermediate values.
 So efficiency-wise there is no difference.
 The advantage would be to make the gate equations more uniform and thus easier to reason about.
-However, we don't think this is worth changing the existing design.
+However, I don't think this is worth changing the existing design.

 Yet another alternative which is quite different from the present design is to not rely on the CRT at all.
 This means we constrain all 5 instead of just 3 limb-wise equations, because we're not taking the equation modulo $2^{3\ell}$ or $n$.
 A benefit is that we don't have to bounds-check $q$, and even don't require bounds checks on $a$ and $b$, and the entire argument becomes even simpler.
 This is balanced by the fact that a fourth range check becomes necessary on carry values, and we need more witnesses in total and so need two rows for the gate.
 However, the last row is not as stuffed as the second row in the present design, and so we can chain several multiplications.
 Overall, the efficiency of this design is probably similar or slightly worse than the present one.